dcunited001/dcunited001.github.io/_drafts/great-people.md

 !["Stay Hungry.
 Stay Foolish." - Steve Jobs](/img/posts/2016-01-03-facets-of-greatness/steve-jobs-stay-hungry-stay-foolish.jpg)

-explain the facets of greatness as me trying to explain a concept
-- which involves characteristics that can't really be explained.
-- and the facets are like the faces of this abstract thing that can be explained.
-- mostly stretching the metaphor in the title though
-- everything is like this to some degree
-- but i hope that by explaining these facets, that it's easier for others
-- to relate to

-[ explain the list ]
+- the fate of Tartarus. or maybe just a picture.

 --------

-direction and instead I felt a hole that needed to be filled.
+Where is it that most people learn to be great?
+It's their father that first imbues that image.
+Perhaps their mother as well.
+Unfortunately, I never had a father.
+He died when I was 14 months old.
+You might say the world acted as my fater, or tried to help as much as it could anyway.
+So, instead of a singular impression or image of what it means to be a great person, I ended up with several.
+Yet, the combination of these impressions were far weaker than that most receive from their father.
+So as I began my 3rd decade of life, I found myself lacking direction and instead I felt a hole that needed to be filled.
 I was forced to search hard for meaning in life, but there was nothing there, nothing real anyways.
-If you are fortunate enough to find some compelling meaning, you are incredibly lucky.
 I eventually found that I needed to create my own meaning in life.

 So this series is a reflection on what I've learned.
 I didn't have much of a clearly stated system given to me by my parents.
 I had to create my own, which is by no means complete.

-## The Facets of Greatness
+- also, this article isn't really mean to be a consummate dissertation (?) on the topics contained herein.  these ideas aren't really "pure" and really need to be distilled if a system based on these ideas were to be pure.
+That is, many of these facets overlap and I don't believe this is the ideal way to structure this content.

+### The Surface Surrounding the Intangible

 In this series, I'm trying to explain concepts that involve characteristics which cannot really be explained at all.
 They are much